city

 • Implement lazy loading for images below the fold to significantly improve page loading times.
 WordPress users can get various lazy-loading plugins on the platform.
 With lazy loading, images are only loaded as the user scrolls down the page, reducing the initial load time and conserving valuable bandwidth.

-This techniques enhances website performance, especially on mobile devices with limited resources.
+This technique enhances website performance, especially on mobile devices with limited resources.

 8. Minimal Pop-Ups and Interstitials